Loading NuWatt Energy...

 Week 2-3

-We submit your Mass Save rebate application and HEAR paperwork (if income-qualified).
+We submit your Mass Save rebate application.
 Rebate amount is locked in.
+For income-eligible households, we also coordinate with Community Action Agencies for additional support.

 Week 4-8